 Below are the responsibilities of the panel members when considering a title appeal request.

-- Recommendations by the panel either for or against the title shall be based solely upon evidence of an error in the title determination in accordance with the title specifications detailed in Appendix 1A of UPS Operational Policy TC2.
+- Recommendations by the panel either for or against the title shall be based solely upon evidence of an error in the title determination in accordance with the title specifications detailed in Appendix 1A of UW System Administrative Policy SYS 1276.